datacommonsorg/docsite/courseware/data_literacy/how_to_use.md

     - /courseware/data_literacy/course_materials/how_to_use
 ---

-# Course materials - how to use
+# How to use the course materials

-TThe curriculum is organized in self-contained modules.
+The curriculum is organized in self-contained modules.
 Instructors (and students) are welcome to consume or work through any of the modules or the components within any module.
 Each [module](modules.html) is available as a detailed document with several pedagogical notes, objectives and an outline/table of contents to allow easy navigation.

 To find what you may be looking for, or to use any content in your own courses/curriculum, we recommend the following approach: